Enrichment Program for TOTS?

-As for the toddler year (age 24-36 months), being in a daycare can help your toddler learn basic social skills and school routines (having snack in a group, sitting in a circle for songs and stories, learning to take turns, etc.).
+As for the toddler year (age 24-36 months), being in daycare can help your toddler learn basic social skills and school routines (having snacks in a group, sitting in a circle for songs and stories, learning to take turns, etc.).

 And not all toddlers have to go to a daycare program, many moms keep their toddler at home one more year (and then decide on preschool).
 This can be for financial reasons or because the toddler is happy at home (and so is the mom!).